The moduli of annuli in random conformal geometry: Background on Brownian surfaces

 By definition the probability $\BD^n_{1,1}(2 a_n)^{\#}(E^n)$ is the total mass $|\mathbb M^{\ball}_{\disk}(n;2a_n)|$ of $\mathbb M^{\ball}_{\disk}(n;2a_n)$.
 By Theorem~\ref{prop-brownian-disk}, $\BD^n_{1,1}(2 a_n)^{\#}(E^n)$ converges to $\BD_{1,1}(a)^{\#}[d(p,\partial \cD)>1]$.
 Recall that $|\BA(a,b)|=\frac{1}{2\sqrt{ab}(a+b)}$ and $|\BD_{1,1}(a)|=a^{-1/2}$.
 By the asymptotics in Lemma~\ref{lem-boltz-len} and Proposition~\ref{prop-ball-count}, we have

 for some constant $C_1>0$.
 Therefore $Z_n$ converges to a constant $C_2>0$ such that

 for some constant $C>0$ not depending on $a$ and $Z(a)$ as defined in Lemma~\ref{lem:ball-length}.
 Therefore

 Sending $a\to \infty$ we get $C=Z(\infty)^{-1}$ as desired.
 Now combining~\eqref{eq:RN-ball}, the asymptotics in Lemma~\ref{lem-boltz-len} and Proposition~\ref{prop-ball-count}, and that $Z_n\to C_2$, we see that the law of $(3n^2)^{-1}\cL_n$ under the probability measure proportional to $M^{\ball}_{\disk}(n;2a_n)$ weakly converges to the law of $\cL$ described in Lemma~\ref{lem:ball-length}.
-Finally, the conditional independence of the annulus $\cA$ and the filled metric ball $\cB^{\bullet}(p,1)$ is an instance of the domain Markov property of the peeling process; see e.g.~\cite{lqg-tbm1,lqg-tbm2} for this property from the QLE perspective.} \end{proof} \begin{proof}[Proof of Lemma~\ref{lem:sphere-ball}] \xin{We claim that under $\BS_2$ restricted to $d(x,y)>1$, the law of $\cL_x$ has density
+Finally, the conditional independence of the annulus $\cA$ and the filled metric ball $\cB^{\bullet}(p,1)$ is an instance of the domain Markov property of the peeling process; see e.g.~\cite[Corollary 9]{LeGall-Star}. \end{proof} \begin{proof}[Proof of Lemma~\ref{lem:sphere-ball}] {We claim that under $\BS_2$ restricted to $d(x,y)>1$, the law of $\cL_x$ has density